 Many people spend the night in Valladolid just to access nearby Chichén-Itzá next day early morning.
 We did the same way!
 It was quite easy for us to get there right when the gates open to see the ruins before the crowds came.

-Chichén-Itzá was one of the largest Maya cities and it was likely to have been one of the mythical great cities, or Tollans, referred to in later Mesoamerican literature.
+Chichén-Itzá was one of the largest Maya cities.
+It was likely to have been one of the mythical great cities, or Tollans, referred to in later Mesoamerican literature.
 The city may have had the most diverse population in the Maya world, a factor that could have contributed to the variety of architectural styles at the site.

 Chichén-Itzá is one of the new seven wonders of the world, a UNESCO World Heritage Site, and the most famous of the Mayan ruins in the world.
 It opens at 8 am and it’s worth to arrive early, so you can enjoy this famous archeological site before the crowds and the heat of the day kicks in.
 Chichén-Itzá is one of the most visited archeological sites in Mexico with over 2.6 million tourists in 2017.